 This inflation has only been exacerbated by policymakers who have driven the price of energy up by canceling the Keystone XL pipeline, banning new gas and oil drilling on federal land, and increasing American energy dependence on foreign imports.

-Russia chose to invade Ukraine as U.S. government debt crossed $30 trillion for the first time and the Federal Reserve faces a 40-year high in inflation coinciding with the end of the long-term debt cycle.
+Russia chose to invade Ukraine as U.S. government debt crossed $30 trillion for the first time, and the Federal Reserve faced a 40-year high in inflation coinciding with the end of the long-term debt cycle.
 They also chose this time to invade because U.S. and E.U. policymakers have chosen to become increasingly dependent on Russian gas and oil.

-Russia is the world’s largest supplier of wheat, and together with Ukraine accounts for 29% of the global wheat trade and nearly 20% of the global corn trade.
+Russia is the world’s largest supplier of wheat and, together with Ukraine, accounts for 29% of the global wheat trade and nearly 20% of the global corn trade.
 In response to Western sanctions on Russia, China has relaxed restrictions on imports of Russian wheat.
-This agreement provides Russia with a secure buyer at a time when exports to other countries might be complicated by financial sanctions or other disruption.
+This agreement provides Russia with a secure buyer at a time when exports to other countries might be complicated by financial sanctions or other disruptions.